Broken hard drive enclosure - how to access the data

 - You don’t see the drive in My Computer.

 First you need to ensure that the system can recognize the disk.

 To do this open Disk Management utility – press WinKey + R on the keyboard, type diskmgmt.msc and then press Enter.

 Check whether your drive is listed there.

 If yes – use ReclaiMe File Recovery to extract data (read more),

-otherwise you deal with mechanically damaged hard drive and should continue reading
+otherwise you deal with a mechanically damaged hard drive and should continue reading

 "External drive recovery - hard drive failure".